 The technology is seeing incredible growth right now.
 ABI Research found that Bluetooth beacons are expected to reach a 133% compound annual growth rate between 2016 and 2021 in personal tracking, retail, and advertising.

-But the technology is just as viable in the enterprise market, specifically when it comes to customer experience centers, meetings, and corporate events.
+But the technology is just as viable in the enterprise market, specifically when it comes to managing the customer experience in innovation centers, meetings, and at corporate events.

 How Can I Use Beacons?